MNNRAPP/mnnr-complete2025/README.md

 Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
 Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.

 Congrats, this completes the Supabase setup, almost there!

+### Configure Upstash Redis (recommended for production)

+The app ships with a Redis-backed rate limiter (`utils/redis-rate-limit.ts`) that automatically no-ops when Redis credentials are missing.
+To enforce distributed rate limits in production:

+1. In Vercel, open your project and install the [Upstash Redis integration](https://vercel.com/integrations/upstash) (or create a database from the [Upstash dashboard](https://console.upstash.com/redis)).
+2. Copy the REST URL and token from Upstash and add them as **Production** environment variables in Vercel:
+   - `UPSTASH_REDIS_REST_URL`
+   - `UPSTASH_REDIS_REST_TOKEN`
+3. Redeploy the project so the new secrets are available to the Serverless Functions.
+Once set, the rate limiter will automatically persist usage across regions.

 ### Configure Stripe